-Out of courtesy for faculty and peers, cell phones are NOT TO BE TURNED ON DURING CLASS TIMES.
+Out of courtesy for faculty and peers, cell phones, ear buds, or smart watches are NOT TO BE TURNED ON, OR UTILIZED DURING CLASS TIMES.
 In an emergency situation, accommodations can be made.

 Student Identification Cards (I.D.'S.)

 All students are required to have a Practical Nursing Program Student I.D. badge.
 The I.D. badges are produced by the school.
 This process will be completed during the first week of enrollment in school.
 Students will be responsible for the cost of the badges.